DIRECTOR: Ana Lily Amirpour

 - A woman is shot in the head.

 - Crows are seen pecking a dead woman's face.

 - We see a man carving up human body parts and cooking them.

 The Bad Batch is a movie that feels like style over substance.
-There is very little plot to be found here.
-At almost two hours, it feels very long.
-At times, the movie feels like it could have used a lot of editing to cut the film down.
-There feels like there is a lot of fat that could be trimmed.
-Where the movie lacks story, it makes up for sheer gorgeous cinematography and visuals.
-It also has a great soundtrack and score.
+There is very little plot to be found in this film.
+At almost two hours, this feels incredibly long.
+At times, the movie feels like it could have used a lot of editing to cut the movie down.
+There feels like there is a lot of fat that could have been trimmed.
+Where the movie lacks story, it makes up for the sheer gorgeous cinematography and visuals.
+It also has an excellent soundtrack and score.
 Suki Waterhouse carries this film.
-Worth a watch but don't expect anything with depth.
+Worth a watch but don't go in expecting anything with depth.